RecordPlayerAdvice.comUpdated May 2026

 Woody Guthrie left thousands of unrecorded lyrics.
 His daughter Nora invited Billy Bragg to set them to music; Bragg brought in Wilco.
 The result is Guthrie's words with contemporary arrangements that honour tradition while adding new dimensions.

 The production balances folk authenticity with alternative rock textures.
-Bragg's voice suits Guthrie's political material; Wilco's Jeff Tweedy handles the more personal songs.
+Bragg's voice suits Guthrie's political material; Wilco's we Tweedy handles the more personal songs.
 The band sounds engaged.

 On vinyl, the acoustic instruments have warmth.
 The electric elements have bite without overwhelming.
 The production serves the songs—Guthrie's words remain central.